s0chu/PNGreader/README.md

 - learning Python
 - reading comprehension of raw documentation without any additional help
 - training coding structure for big projects
+- seemed cool to decode pixels of a PNG file and printing the color in terminal
 ---

 ## Description